machineagency/nucleo_tests/encoder_cpp/README.md

 Connect a quadrature encoder to the Nucleo.
 Some of ST's timer peripherals feature a built in encoder-counter feature.
-This feature completely decouples having to count encoder steps using the processor, leaving the count in a register for you to read on a whim.
+This feature completely decouples having to count encoder steps using the processor or interrupts, leaving the count in a register for you to read on a whim.

 ## Wiring